 Develop a comprehensive strategy for using PR tools to solve the challenge.
 This may include identifying target audiences, developing key messages, and creating content.

 Finally, measure the success of your PR efforts by monitoring metrics like media coverage, website traffic, and social media engagement.
-This will help you determine whether your PR tools and strategy were effective in solving the challenge.
+This will help you determine whether your PR tools and strategy are solving the challenge.

 Examples of PR challenges and their solutions using PR tools